jacquev6/LowVoltage/README.rst

 LowVoltage is a standalone Python (2 and 3) client for DynamoDB that doesn't hide any feature of the API.

+Why?
+====

+- I wanted to learn DynamoDB
+- I found out Boto is (was?) not up-to-date with newer API parameters and does (did?) not support Python 3
+- I had some time

 Tenets
 ======